dstmodders/dst-mod-keep-following/readme/02-development.md

 - LDoc `@param`, `@tparam` and `@treturn` descriptions SHOULD have a first letter capitalized and no trailing dot
 - Use 4 spaces for indention (this is also more consistent between other languages)
 - Use PascalCase and camelCase for names of the functions and methods
-- Use lowercase without any delimiters for the class and local variables
+- Use snake_case for the class fields and local variables

 If at some point the mentioned style guide suggests a different approach that wasn't mentioned earlier use the existing code as a guide instead.